chocolatey/docs/input/en-us/guides/organizations/set-up-certificate-authentication.md

 # Set header for Nexus Auth
 proxy_set_header X-SSO-USER $ssl_client_s_dn_cn;
 ```
-1. Add users to Nexus with the usernames the same as the Common Name (CN) of each client certificate.
-Assign appropriate permissions to each Nexus user, according to what the owner of the client certificate should have access to.
-Depending on how the client certificates are generated and the pattern of Common Names used, it may be possible to use external role mapping to automatically set this up.
+1. Add users to Nexus.
+    * The username should match the Common Name (CN) of the client certificate.
+    * Assign appropriate permissions to each Nexus user, according to what the owner of the client certificate should have access to.
+    * Depending on how the client certificates are generated and the pattern of Common Names used, it may be possible to use external role mapping to automatically set this up.
 1. Test out the configuration, see the Client Setup section above.